Credit Suisse sets up investment banking sustainability advisory

-ZURICH, April 3 (Reuters) - Credit Suisse has set up a new investment banking advisory group to counsel clients on the issue of sustainability, the bank told staff on Friday.
+ZURICH (Reuters) - Credit Suisse (CSGN.S) has set up a new investment banking advisory group to counsel clients on the issue of sustainability, the bank told staff on Friday.

 Tom Greenberg, who currently co-heads the investment bank’s oil and gas group, will lead the Environmental, Social and Governance (ESG) advisory group, according to an internal memo seen by Reuters and confirmed by a spokeswoman.